cisco/mindmeld/docs/source/userguide/getting_started.rst

     $ mkdir -p $WB_APP_ROOT
     $ cd $WB_APP_ROOT

 Your new project is now empty.
 The fastest way to set up the directory structure and data files for your project is to use one of Workbench's pre-configured blueprint applications.
-To set up a basic application skeleton, you can use the :keyword:`blueprint()` method to set up a baseline configuration:
+To set up a basic application skeleton, you can use the ``blueprint()`` method to set up a baseline configuration:

 .. code-block:: console

-    $ python3 -c "import mmworkbench as wb; wb.blueprint('baseline');"
+    $ mmworkbench blueprint baseline

 Workbench provides several different blueprint applications to support many common use cases for converational applications.

-Now you can fire up a Jupyter intractive workbook by typing:
+Now you can fire up a Jupyter interactive workbook by typing:

 .. code-block:: console